 Gaining experience is not a solo adventure, and learning from the best is a shortcut that many people underuse.

-Tech businesses can benefit from non-tech consultants quite a lot.
+Tech businesses can benefit from non-tech consultants.
 Running a business is rarely about tech alone.
 There’s recruitment, branding, marketing, sales, business development, positioning, pricing, building successful funnels, PR, networking, legal, and finances among many others.

-There are others who discredit consultants for not owning an actual business (or any business at all), However, consulting a company with 1,000 employees would otherwise require a similar background as a business founder.
+Others discredit consultants for not owning an actual business (or any business at all), In some cases, consulting a company with 1,000 employees would otherwise require a similar background as a business founder.
 It is extremely complicated and just a handful of people have ever done that.

 Here are the top 10 business advisor skills that your company can benefit from: